-- Kindergarten Screening all pre-kindergarten students are screened in the spring prior to kindergarten entrance. - New Entrant Screening all new entrants are screened no later than December 1 of the school year of entry or within fifteen (15) days of transfer should the entry occur after December 1.
+- Kindergarten Screening all pre-kindergarten students are screened in the spring prior to kindergarten entrance or by November 1st if unable to attend spring screening - New Entrant Screening all new entrants are screened no later than December 1st of the school year of entry or within fifteen (15) days of transfer should the entry occur after December 1st.

-Students suspected of having a disability because of diagnostic screening must be referred to the CSE within fifteen (15) days after completion of the screening.
-Parents of any student suspected of having a disability that indicates the possible need for special education services will be notified.
+Students suspected of having a disability as a result of diagnostic screening must be referred to the CSE within fifteen (15) days after completion of the screening.
+Parents of any student suspected of having a disability which indicates the possible need for special education services will be notified.